 If your child is unwell you will need to telephone the Primary Office on 01634 257519 by 9.15am to advise us.
 If we do not receive a call, the Academy will telephone you to ensure your child is safe and ask the reason for the absence.
-Upon return to the Academy you will receive an absence form to complete (this will be located in your child's book bag).
-Please return this to the Primary Office the next day.

-Holidays during term time, unless due to exceptional circumstances will not be authorised.
-Holiday requests due to exceptional circumstances are authorised at the discretion of the Head of School.
+Holidays during term time, unless due to exceptional circumstances, will not be authorised.
+Holiday requests due to exceptional circumstances are authorised at the discretion of the Principal.
 Holidays taken during term time will be marked as unauthorised and a Fixed Penalty Notice issued.